ArjanS96/Oscillator_Simulation/readme.md

   in the appropriate directory
 - The output of the RLC circuit will be saved in "RLC_log.csv", and the output of the Oscillator circuit will be saved in "osc_log.csv"

+"analysis.pdf" contains plots resulting from data produced by the simulation